South Eastern Europe Desk

 Why South Eastern Europe?

-Did you know that the picture was taken in Sofia, Bulgaria?
+Did you know that this picture was taken in Sofia, Bulgaria?
 South Eastern European markets have emerged!

-The dynamic Balkans with stunning nature between the Adriatic and the Black Sea, is home to 35 million inhabitants.
-Emerging markets, attractive investment conditions, optimal conditions for renewable energies, and a young and well-educated workforce have already convinced around 6,000 German companies to establish a presence.
+The dynamic Balkans, with stunning nature between the Adriatic and the Black Sea, is home to 35 million inhabitants.
+Emerging markets, attractive investment conditions, optimal conditions for renewable energies, and a young and well-educated workforce have already convinced around 6,000 German companies to establish a presence there.

 Nearshoring made easy – South Eastern Europe offers many opportunities

-- Serbia is the third-largest producer of raspberries and has already established industrial sectors
+Serbia is the third-largest producer of raspberries and has well-established industrial sectors

-- North Macedonia has a growing presence in manufacturing with its automotive suppliers and dedicated industrial zones
+North Macedonia has a growing presence in manufacturing with its automotive suppliers

-- Bulgaria has, for example, a strong pharmaceutical and cosmetics industrial sector
+Bulgaria has a strong pharmaceutical and cosmetics industrial sector, among others

 We are looking forward to supporting you with your business projects and offer advice with the help of our local banks with deep, long-standing market know-how.